 The problem with having humans reenter data is that humans remember things.
 They try to apply the last county’s formats to the current data, they repeat the last row which partially matched to the current row, they transpose digits, and so on.
 Now we could apply a second level of agents to check the work of the first, but they’d also make mistakes.

 Machines don’t remember what you don’t tell them to remember, but this also means that computers have no common sense and will output garbage without thinking about it, because they do not think.

 Our answer is to have humans define patterns and then let the computers apply the patterns for data conversion.
 While human hands never touch the rows of data, human eyes examine the inputs for patterns, define the patterns, check the error logs, and spot check the output.
 The result is higher efficiency and fewer errors, because the agents do not reenter the data.
 Thus data entry needs human eyes, not human hands.

 Check our data entry services and work-flows we accomplished with accuracy and privacy under HIPAA.

 Change is inevitable in any business.
 Businesses should keep this in mind when they come up with new procedures, processes and strategies.
 There are changes that might be considered almost impossible to happen or understood clearly by people.
 However, businessmen do have the opportunity to predict some of the changes…

-Data entry process outsourcing has always been targeted by self-righteous groups, most of whom claim that it is adversely affecting job availability and the local economy.
-There are also accusations that data entry process outsourcing encourages the sweat-shop phenomenon wherein workers from developing and third-world countries are forced to work…
+Data entry process outsourcing firms has always been targeted by self-righteous groups, most of whom claim that it is adversely affecting job availability and the local economy.
+There are also accusations that data entry process outsourcing encourages the sweat-shop phenomenon wherein workers from developing and third-world countries are forced to…